What is going on with Macy’s Inc.? Sentiment Analysis

 Macy’s Inc. (NYSE: M) Ownership Details

-Jun 29, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 29.33 million shares that make 10.87% of the company’s total number of shares and are currently priced at 549.82 million.
+Mar 30, 2022, it was reported that the Company’s largest institutional holder is Blackrock Inc. holding total of 35.14 million shares that make 13.03% of the company’s total number of shares and are currently priced at 856.08 million.

-The securities firm Blackrock Inc. holds 26.02 million shares of M, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 9.65%, and the holding percentage of shares is valued at 487.79 million.
+The securities firm Vanguard Group, Inc. (The) holds 30.55 million shares of M, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 11.33%, and the holding percentage of shares is valued at 744.2 million.

 An overview of Macy’s Inc.’s technicals